property transfer tax and exemptions bc canada infographic

 BC First Time Home Buyers’ Exemption

-All the first time home buyers in BC can qualify for the First Time Home Buyers’ Exemption.
+All first-time home buyers in BC can qualify for the First Time Home Buyers’ Exemption.
 This program reduces or eliminates the BC property transfer tax.
 If you are qualified for the program, you may be eligible for either a full or partial exemption from the transfer tax.

 How to qualify for the Property Transfer Tax First Time Home Buyer BC exemption program?